-So I finally got my wits about me and made it in the instant pot instead.
+So I finally got my wits about me and made it in an electric pressure cooker instead.
 That solved both of my problems!

 First, you can brown the meat right in the instant pot.
 So there is no dirty skillet to clean.
 Secondly dinner is done in just over an hour by the time it’s all said and done.

 You don’t have to suffer all day smelling deliciousness that won’t be edible for hours upon hours!
 The aromas will be around just long enough to get you ready for a fabulous supper.

-It’s an economical way to feed a crowd, but you certainly don’t have to have one to enjoy pulled pork.
+A big batch of pulled pork an economical way to feed a crowd, but you certainly don’t have to have one to enjoy pulled pork.
 I often make extras for the expressed purpose of having plenty of leftovers to turn into other things.

 In fact, pulled pork leftovers are super versatile.
 They are one of my favorite things to repurpose.